Project Monitoring: What It Is and Why It’s Important

 What is project monitoring?

-When considering the project management process, project monitoring (also referred to as “project monitoring and control”) comes as step four — following initiation, planning, and the beginning of execution.
+When considering the project management process, project monitoring (also referred to as “project monitoring and control”) comes as step four — following initiation, the planning phase, and the beginning of execution.
 Once the project execution begins, project monitoring also commences.
 But, what exactly is project monitoring?

 Project monitoring involves tracking a project’s metrics, progress, and associated tasks to ensure everything is completed on time, on budget, and according to project requirements and standards.
+It’s also about making sure work doesn’t go beyond the initial project scope.
 Project monitoring also includes recognizing and identifying roadblocks or issues that might arise during the project’s execution, and taking action to rectify these problems.

 Why is project monitoring important?

-Now that you understand what project monitoring is and why it’s beneficial, it’s time for a high-level overview of the project monitoring process.
+Now that you understand what project monitoring is and why it’s beneficial for project management, it’s time for a high-level overview of the project monitoring process.

 How to monitor projects